WapStart/plus1-android-sdk/README.md

 Plus1 WapStart Android SDK
 ==========================
-It is an open source library to use for integration with [Plus1 WapStart](https://plus1.wapstart.ru) ad network.
+It is an open source library to use for integration with the [Plus1 WapStart](https://plus1.wapstart.ru) ad network.

 Plus1 WapStart Android SDK is provided by the free BSD license (as is).